API Reference¶

 Maps datetime values to business-day coordinates.
 Days and hours outside the defined schedule are collapsed so that every visible unit on the axis corresponds to active time.

-After registration, all parameters below except axis can be passed
+All parameters below except axis can be passed directly to

 | PARAMETER | DESCRIPTION | ||||||||||||||||||||||||